karllhughes/learn/_posts/2022-02-12-the-ultimate-list-of-developer-podcasts.md

 Topic: Data Science

-The Data Skeptic Podcast features interviews and discussion of topics related to data science, statistics, machine learning, artificial intelligence and the like, all from the perspective of applying critical thinking and the scientific method to evaluate the veracity of claims and efficacy of approaches.
+The Data Skeptic Podcast features interviews and discussion of topics related to data science, statistics, machine learning, artificial intelligence, and the like, all from the perspective of applying critical thinking and the scientific method to evaluate the veracity of claims and efficacy of approaches.

 ### [Learning Machines 101](http://www.learningmachines101.com/)

 Topic: Machine Learning/ AI

 Smart machines based upon the principles of artificial intelligence and machine learning are now prevalent in our everyday life.
 For example, artificially intelligent systems recognize our voices, sort our pictures, make purchasing suggestions, and can automatically fly planes and drive cars.
-In this podcast series, we examine such questions such as: How do these devices work?
+In this podcast series, we examine such questions as: How do these devices work?
 Where do they come from?
 And how can we make them even smarter and more human-like?
 These are the questions that will be addressed in this podcast series!

 ### [Data Stories](http://datastori.es/)